 Wondering how your favorite restaurant handles food safety?
 Inspection results for local food establishments are available to the public.
 Reports provide information on the conditions observed by a health inspector at the time of inspection, and may not reflect corrective actions or current condition.

-Food establishments can be permanent, mobile, seasonal, or year-around operations and include restaurants, grocery stores, delis, convenience stores, bars, worksite cafeterias, coffee shops, ice cream shops,catering kitchens and private organizations serving the public.
+Food establishments can be permanent, mobile, or seasonal operations and include restaurants, grocery stores, delis, convenience stores, bars, worksite cafeterias, coffee shops, ice cream shops, catering kitchens and private organizations serving the public.

 Understanding Health Inspection Reports

 Routine Inspection: This is usually an unannounced inspection of a restaurant or retail food store performed at least once per year.
 A health inspector will perform a risk-based inspection for items such as, food handling, food temperature, personal hygiene and employee illness in the Wisconsin Food Code.
 In some cases, routine inspections are scheduled to ensure that the proper staff are present for the inspection.

 Reinspection: This is an inspection for the specific purpose of following-up on health code violations that were found on the routine inspection.

 - Inspection date

 - Type of inspection (i.e. routine or reinspection)

 - Actions were taken/or required to correct the violation